chagasleandro/Angular-ApiRequest/README.md

 # The server will initialize in the <https://localhost:4200>
 ```
 # Documentação API Request
-<p>This project is a tutorial on how to use the native client of the Angular Framework for HTTP requests by the Hello World School class and the support material:</p></br> https://faulkneracademyorg-my.sharepoint.com/personal/f24864_y365_me/_layouts/15/onedrive.aspx?ga=1&id=%2Fpersonal%2Ff24864%5Fy365%5Fme%2FDocuments%2FAula%20%2330%2FAula%20%2330%2Epdf&parent=%2Fpersonal%2Ff24864%5Fy365%5Fme%2FDocuments%2FAula%20%2330
+<p>This project is a tutorial on how to use the native client of the Angular Framework for HTTP requests by the Hello World School class and the support material:</p></br> [Api Request](https://www.apirequest.io/)

 # Installing the Dependencies:
 $ npm install